-Both the 4000D and the G1X Mark II are recent models that feature in their makers' current product line-up.
+Both the 4000D and the G1X Mark II are recent models that are part of the current product line-up.
 The G1X Mark II replaced the earlier Canon G1 X, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 4000D vs G1X Mark II